wbhart/Weber1/index.md

 v', v'_1, v'_2, v'_3 ...
 $$

-Let now R be the intersection of Q and Q', and μ and μ' be the indices of R with respect to Q and Q'.
-Due to the isomorphism of the groups P/Q and Q'/R, we have μ' = v, and for the corresponding reason μ = v'.
+Let now R be the intersection of Q and Q\textrm', and μ and μ\textrm' be the indices of R with respect to Q and Q\textrm'.
+Due to the isomorphism of the groups P/Q and Q\textrm'/R, we have μ\textrm' = v, and for the corresponding reason μ = v\textrm'.
 We form a composition series of R with its corresponding index series

 $$
 R, R_1, R_2, R_3 ...